dhruv-ahuja/dhruv-ahuja.github.io/content/posts/implementing_buffered_queue_in_rust.md

 }
 ```

 `buffered_queue` takes a capacity and returns a tuple of Producer and Consumer types.
-It uses 1 as default if the capacity is 0, wraps the buffered queue value in Arc for cheap referencing and thread-safety, makes a reference copy and passes the Arc instances to Producer and Consumer.
+It uses 1 as default if the capacity is 0, wraps the buffered queue value in Arc for cheap referencing and thread-safety, makes a reference copy and passes the Arc instances to Producer and Consumer types.

 Now we will implement its methods: